Chase Sapphire Reserve (CSR) Card Benefits

 So I loved that my Chase Sapphire Reserve credit card came with an initial bonus offer of points that were worth up to $900.

-I also love that I’ve earned more than $900 in points annually—just by using my credit card for my everyday travel and living expenses.
+I also loved that I earned more than $900 in points annually—just by using my credit card for my everyday travel and living expenses.

 I put little thought into this (a more points-savvy person would be more strategic).
-Whatever points I earn, I earn.
-But I don’t think about it.
-I just charge my entire life to this card.
+Whatever points I earned, I earned.
+But I didn’t think about it.
+I just charged my entire life to this card.

-I still stick to a budget and only charge what I can pay off in full each month—I do not carry a balance on my credit card.
-This, to me, is key for financial sustainability.
+I still stuck to a budget and only charged what I could pay off in full each month—I did not carry a balance on my credit card.
+That, to me, is key for financial sustainability.

-Here’s how my points have broken down—after my $300 Annual Travel Credit is earned…
+Here’s how my points would break down—after my $300 Annual Travel Credit was earned…

 10 points/$1 spent on Chase Dining (through Chase/Ultimate Rewards program)